pcahillgit/pands-project/README.md

 - Petal width (cm)
 - Species

-All of the Iris's were picked in the Gaspé Peninsula (near Quebec City, Canada) on the same day.
+All of the Irises were picked in the Gaspé Peninsula (near Quebec City, Canada) on the same day.

 # What Makes this Dataset so Special?
 Aside from being published by an already established and successful statistician, this dataset is renowned across multiple scientific and computing fields in it's own right for a number of reasons: